Home Interactive

 What does the Bible say about debt?
 I’ve heard that there is good debt and bad debt, what is the difference?

-The Bible speaks about the borrower being servant to the lender in Proverbs 22:7.
-In Romans 13:8 it says that we should owe no man anything, except love.
+The Bible states that a borrower is a servant to the lender in Proverbs 22:7.
+In Romans 13:8, it says that we should owe no man anything, except love.
 The first lesson from the Bible is that we should not be so indebted to man that we cannot serve God.
 So there is a warning against believers going into debt, but we have to consider what is good debt and bad debt.
-Good debt increases your financial worth; bad debt decreases your financial worth.
+Good debt increases your financial worth and bad debt decreases your financial worth.

 Learn more about debt here.